spine-tools/SpineOpt.jl/docs/src/advanced_concepts/decomposition.md

 Finally, if any constraint duals or reduced_cost values are requested via a report, calculate_duals is set to true and the final fixed LP solve is triggered.

 ## Using Decomposition
 The decomposition framework creates a master problem where the investment variables are optimised.
-The decomposition framework is invoked when a model object with the parameter `model_type` set to `:spineopt_operations` is found and a second model object with `model_type` set to `:spineopt_master`.
+The decomposition framework is invoked when a model object with the parameter [model\_type](@ref) set to `:spineopt_operations` is found and a second model object with `model_type` set to `:spineopt_master`.
 Once these conditions are met, all investment decisions in the model are automatically decomposed and optimised in the master problem.
-This behavriour may change in the future to allow some investment decisions to be optimised in the operations problem and some optimised in the master problem as desired.
+This behaviour may change in the future to allow some investment decisions to be optimised in the operations problem and some optimised in the master problem as desired.

-Additionally, the following should be specified:
+**Steps to involke decomposition in an investments problem**
+Assuming one has set up a conventional investments problem as described in [investment\_optimization](@ref) the following additional steps are required to utilise the decomposition framework:
+  - Create a new [model](@ref) object to representent the benders master problem
+  - Set the [model\_type](@ref) parameter for the master problem model to `spineopt_master`.
+  - Set the [model\_type](@ref) parameter for the existing conventional, operations problem model to `spineopt_operations`.
-  - master problem `model` parameter, `max_gap` - This determines the master problem convergence criterion for the relative benders gap
+  - Specify the master problem [model](@ref) parameter, `max_gap` - This determines the master problem convergence criterion for the relative benders gap.
+A value of 0.05 will represent a relative benders gap of 5%.
-  - master problem `model` `max_iterations` - This determines the master problem convergence criterion for the number of iterations  -
+  - Specify the master problem [model](@ref) parameter `max_iterations` - This determines the master problem convergence criterion for the number of iterations.
+A value of 10 could be appropriate but this is highly dependent on the size and nature of the problem
-  - `model_report`: relationship which determines which reports are written for which model
+  - Specify appropriate `model_report` relationships to determine which reports are written for which model